medeirosfalante/simple-blockchain-go/README.md

 # simple-blockchain-go
-Im created a simple blokchain in golang for students
+I created a simple blokchain in golang for students